tureture/copilot_workshop_demo/README.md

 - **Type Hints:** Let Copilot help you add type hints to the code.
 - **Documentation** Let Copilot write docstrings and comments making the code more readable.

-## Whats next?
+## What's Next? 🚀
-- **Apply for copilot:** Follow the instructions in the powerpoint!
-We will also send out instructions after the workshop if needed.
+- **Apply for Copilot:** Follow the instructions in the PowerPoint!
+We will also send out instructions after the workshop, if needed.
-- **Try it on real coding problems:** Copilot is even more useful on real coding tasks.
-Please check it out on your own code, and evaluate if copilot can assist you.
+- **Try it on real coding problems:** Copilot shines even more when applied to real coding tasks.
+Try it out on your own projects and evaluate how well Copilot integrates with your workflow.

 ## ✅ Requirements